josedaniel-cb/ire-forms/README.md

 ## Responsiveness

-You can group fields by using `FormBuilder.fieldset`. `FormUILayouts.autoGrid` is the easiest way to have responsiveness.
+You can organize your fields into groups using `FormBuilder.fieldset`.
+When it comes to achieving responsiveness, the go-to choice is `FormUILayouts.autoGrid`.

-So, this styles
+So, for styles like these:

 ```css
 .auto-grid {